 One of the most important skills of any sales job is quickly building rapport and trust.
 During the interview, be friendly and outgoing.
 Ask the interviewer something about themselves and try to find out what you both share in common.

 Have a confident posture.
 Sit up, don’t avoid eye contact.
 Listen, and don’t be afraid to ask questions.
 Also, don’t forget to laugh and have a good time!

 10. Starting At The Bottom – The Quickest Way To Get A Sales Job With No Experience

 If you have no experience in sales, there’s a good chance you’ll start at the bottom.
+No retail experience?
+Getting a retail job is probably the best starting place for anyone looking to get a job in sales with no experience.
 That could include starting as a ‘sales assist’ where you help the main sales professionals with their deals, or you could start by qualifying new leads that come in.
 Other times, starting at the bottom in sales means selling some of the company’s cheaper products or being assigned lower quality leads.

 While this might not sound glamorous, the beautiful thing about working in sales is your results speak for themselves.
 You don’t need to be the most popular person on the team or the manager’s favorite to move up or get a raise.
 When you close deals effectively and do your job well, people will know and you’ll quickly move up the ladder.

 The best advice for getting started in sales